Office location: Retired

 Alexander's work is fantastic in both the literal and figurative senses of the words.
 She is playful and uses a variety of media and techniques to make her point: mirrors, photographic landscape murals, postcards collected on her travels, her own photography and video.
 Her work is at once both seductive and disruptive; she likes to situate the viewer within idealized spaces that reflect our aspirations and utopian desires.
 With Alexander's work one can experience a sense of vertigo: a physical displacement from the natural world that mirrors and frames our desires within the dynamics of consumption and utopian ideals.

-Vikky Alexander has been a professor in the Visual Arts Department at the University of Victoria since 1992.
-She lives in Vancouver and is represented by the Trepanier Baer Gallery in Calgary, Alberta.
+Vikky Alexander was a professor in the Visual Arts Department at the University of Victoria from 1992 to 2016.

 Selected Professional & Creative Achievements

 |2010||- Houses of Glass, The Engine Room Gallery, Massey University, Wellington, New Zealand

 - Paris Showrooms, Trepanier Baer Gallery, Calgary, Alberta

 |2008||- Lost Horizons, Trepanier Baer Gallery, Calgary, Alberta|

 |2007||Review, "Snakes in the Garden", Nancy Tousely, Calgary Herald, March 4|